 Maria Camila Vera Arias holds an undergraduate degree in Journalism from the Universidad de Antioquia.
-Since 2011, she has worked as a reporter for several media outlets in her home country, Colombia.
-She completed an MFA in Spanish Creative Writing at the University of Iowa in 2016 with a hybrid thesis of poetry and fiction, Diario de Iowa.
-This work was the first draft of her upcoming novel Estudio de Comportamiento.
+Since 2011, she has worked as a journalist for several publications in her home country, Colombia.
+She completed an MFA in Spanish Creative Writing at the University of Iowa in 2016 with a hybrid thesis of poetry and fiction.
 Her first book, Especies, a short stories collection about Colombian fauna was published in March 2019.
-Her academic interests include female domestic service in Latin American literature, gender studies, and Latin American women writers.
+Her academic interests include Translation Studies, literary translation, and Latin American women writers and poets.

 Santiago Vidales was born in Bogotá.
 He holds a B.A. in philosophy and an M.A. in Latin American Studies.
 His M.A. thesis focused on Latin American (re)interpretations of Shakespeare’s The Tempest and how these processes are anchored in revolutionary politics.
 Since 2014 Santi has been working towards his Ph.D. in Latin American and Latinx Cultural Studies with an emphasis in Chicano and Vanguard poetry from the twentieth century.
 His dissertation on Chicano poet and activist Raúl Salinas aims to place Chicano poetry within, and as part of, the literary traditions of Latin America.
 By placing these traditions in conversation, the project also aims to rethink how bilingual poetry challenges and reinvigorates the Spanish poetic tradition going back to sixteenth-century Imperial Spain.
 Other intellectual passions of his include Colombian historical novels, novels about dictatorships in the Americas, and Caribbean short stories.
 He has taught all Spanish language courses in SpanPort as well as content classes and literature classes in Comparative Literature.